ninjamonkey198206/T-RMM-PFSense-HAProxy-config/README.md

 Click the button to add a new frontend.

 Fill out the fields as in the picture below.
-In the Name field, enter the hostname.
+In the Name field, enter rmm.
 In the Description field, enter the FQDN.
 Set the Status to active, tick the Shared Frontend box, and select https_shared - http as the Primary frontend.

 ![Screenshot 2022-03-31 161129](https://user-images.githubusercontent.com/24654529/161150507-90dd91b8-6340-49b6-8374-d7f984f10e1a.png)